 You might think that begging is a good sign, but in my experience it’s not a reliable clue to what he thinks.
 Some subs beg because they think that’s what’s expected of them.
 Some may beg purely because they enjoy the role-playing element of it or because they think you do.
 And some may beg just because it’s what they need to do to get whatever cookie they want.
 Once they get the cookie, they may well disappear from the chat.
 So although sometimes begging is a sincere clue to a sub’s headspace, it’s best not to rely on it.

 If, during a chat, the boy keeps returning to a specific idea, even after you’ve tried to move the conversation away from that idea, it means that whatever that idea is, it’s the thing he wants.
 It probably means he’s looking for anyone who will do that particular thing to him and not that he’s specifically interested in you or serving you more generally.
-If the idea is something your really want, great!
+If the idea is something you really want, great!
 You may have found his magic button.
 But if it’s not something you’re into, it’s a sign that he’s not the right boy for you.
 If it’s something particularly odd or extreme, it often means he’s just playing out a verbal fantasy and has no intentions of actually meeting up.
 (I once talked with a guy who was obsessed with having ants put on his body.
 He brought it up repeatedly in the space of several minutes, even after I indicated I wasn’t interested in that.
 I politely ended the conversation at that point.)

 If you’re interacting in person, reading a boy is usually much easier, because you get his body language and intonation to guide you.
 There are a number of things to look out for.
 Of course the most obvious clue is the tenting of his pants or the wet spot, but there are more subtle clues.

 Many subs will be nervous around a dominant man.
 They may stutter, fidget, shift from leg to leg, look around a lot and so on.
 That usually means that they are a novice who is feeling scared because this is his first time meeting a dom in public.
 You’re well-advised to help put them at ease before you get aggressive with them.
 Even when they get past the worst of their nerves, they often adopt rather mousy body language–arms close to their sides, shoulders a bit hunched, lower voice, avoiding eye contact, and so on.
+A quietly-said “Yes, Sir”, especially if he hasn’t lowered his voice so far, is an excellent sign.

 But more experienced subs or guys who are generally pretty confident don’t do that.
 They may have a more traditionally masculine or assertive body language.
 That doesn’t mean they aren’t submissive; it just means they need you to guide them into their submissive headspace.
 And the more turned on a sub gets, the more open his body language usually becomes.
 Early on, a sub may have his arms crossed protectively, but a relaxed, more interested sub is inclined to uncross them.